BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 Spices have evolved over the centuries as effective ways to preserve foods from spoiling and to disguise the taste of items that have started to decompose.

-By themselves, many spices also have beneficial health properties, as evidenced most recently by studies showing tumeric’s potential cancer-fighting properties.
+By themselves, many spices also have beneficial health properties, as evidenced most recently by studies showing turmeric’s potential cancer-fighting properties.
 (Spices for Prevention and Treatment of Cancers).

 On the other hand, a number of studies have found that spices often have very high and variable concentrations of phthalates.
 Those studies have posited that the contamination comes from extensive handling and processing.